 How to Start Shiny tutorial

 The How to Start Shiny video series will take you from R programmer to Shiny developer.
 Watch the complete tutorial, or jump to a specific chapter by clicking a link below.
 The entire tutorial is two hours and 25 minutes long.
+Download the slides and exercises here: Part 1, Part 2, and Part 3.

 Part 1 - How to build a Shiny app